 Years of Experience

-When it comes to location, the highest average paycheck (about $103K per year) can be spotted in San Francisco, Calif.; the company's headquarter city of San Mateo, Calif. (approximately $101K), Palo Alto, Calif. ($100K), and New York, N.Y. (around $100K) are the next top-paying cities.
-Denver, Colo. is one of the lowest-paid cities, with earnings averaging $73K.
-The highest pay by state can be found in California, where salaries average out at about $102K annually.
+When it comes to location, the highest average paycheck (approximately $128K per year) can be spotted in San Francisco, Calif.; the company's headquarter city of San Mateo, Calif. ($106K), New York, N.Y. ($96K), and Denver, Colo. ($85K) are the next top-paying cities.
+Chicago, Ill. is near the bottom for pay at around $75K.
+The highest pay by state can be found in California, where salaries average out at approximately $119K annually.

 Certifications and Degrees